AmrBaiomy01/Automation_iShraq_CRUD_batch1/README.md

 -bdd
 -allure report

-Its patch1_CRUD project for using github and selenium
+It's patch1_CRUD project for using github and selenium